 A large walking corpse for the Enemy at the Gate quest.
 In life, he was a giant of a man, and a blacksmith turned murderer, who was then murdered in his sleep by frightened townspeople.

 Hillock is the first major obstacle the Exile comes across after washing up on the shores of Wraeclast, and must be killed before being allowed entry into Lioneye's Watch.

-A cannibal for the Mercy Mission
+A cannibal in the area for the Mercy Mission quest.